Seagull-Project-PHP-Framework/seagullframework-website/docs/RFC/LookAndFeel.md

 ## Seagull's Graphical User Interface

-If you agree we need a GUI (for all administration tasks' screens e.g. in Publisher/ArticleMgr but not in Publisher/ArticleViewMgr) then we could give it a more professionnal look.
+If you agree we need a GUI (for all administration tasks' screens e.g. in Publisher/ArticleMgr but not in Publisher/ArticleViewMgr) then we could give it a more professional look.

-We could also optmize the way usefull information is loaded and displayed in the page.
+We could also optimise the way useful information is loaded and displayed in the page.

 ## HTML templates cleanup

 A think there is too much use of <table> for structure purposes that needs to replaced by some xHTML/CSS code.
 This way html code is cleaner and easier to modify for graphical folks when you want to change your theme.
-This would also brings two more assets : a standard compliant xHTML code improves search engines indexing and optimization, and reduces size of files.
+This would also brings two more assets : a standard compliant xHTML code improves search engines indexing and optimisation, and reduces size of files.

-As per W3C recommendation, <table> structure should only be used for tabular information that needs to be reprensented like that i.e. table tags should only be used to build ... a table.
+As per W3C recommendation, <table> structure should only be used for tabular information that needs to be represented like that i.e. table tags should only be used to build ... a table.
 This implies to better test html rendering on various browsers as some are not so standard compliant, you know from what I'm talking about ;-)

 But when using tables to represent information, we could benefit from a Datagrid improvements.

-As an exemple is always more explicit I'll put some screenshots to show you and have your comments.
+As an example is always more explicit I'll put some screenshots to show you and have your comments.